-Admiral class will be taught PE on Tuesday and Friday afternoons.
+Admiral class will be taught PE on Thursday, for two hours.
 Children will need to wear their PE kit to school on this day and will remain in them all day.
 They will not need uniform to change into.
 Please ensure your child has the correct PE kit so they can participate successfully.

 Your child will get an opportunity to visit the school library on Wednesdays afternoons.
 Here they will have the chance to borrow a book that they are interested in: a book they will read for pleasure.
 If they wish to take a book home, this will need to be returned on a Wednesday ready to change.

 In years five and six, children may choose to read independently at home.
 This should be for at least ten minutes and should be recorded in their reading record daily.
 Your child's reading record must be handed in every Friday.
 At Margaret Wix our children are all aiming to be 'Reading Ambassadors' at the end of the year, reading a whopping 275 times.

 It is important that you talk to your child about what they have read; you will find some question stems that could be used to support such conversations on our reading star above.
 Here you will also find a list of recommended texts for Year 5 that are suitably challenging.

 Times Tables (and the associated division facts) are a vital part of mathematical knowledge and understanding.
 It is crucial that your child practises these skills at home by logging onto the Times Table Rockstars website daily, for at least ten minutes.
 Additionally, there are opportunities to practise maths skills in day-to-day life, such as when measuring ingredients for cooking, or counting change at the shops.
 You will find this resource on the maths star, which may help you to structure mathematical conversations.

 In school, we will teach the children spelling patterns and rules.
 At home, we would like the focus to be on learning and practising the Year 5/6 National Curriculum words (you can find these by clicking on the spelling star at the top of the page.)

 Summer One Update